Akatsuki667/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 -Returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found

 5-strstr.c : Write a function that locates a substring.

+7-print_chessboard.c : Write a function that prints the chessboard.